fedek6/rh-manifest/type-script/full-tutorial/BOOKMARKS.md

 - Understanding the JSX Workflow — page 377.
 - Configuring JSX with TS and Webpack — page 379.
 - Factory Function (needed to support TSX) — page 380.
-- Using the JSX Classes — page 381.
+- Using the JSX Classes (factory function must be imported into every JSX file) — page 381.

 This book can be bought [here](https://www.apress.com/gp/book/9781484270103).